aioz-ai/air-blogs-cms/guides/getting-started/your-first-pipeline.md

 import Alert from '@site/src/components/Alert';
 import Jump from '@site/src/components/Jump';

+Federated Learning is a fascinating and upsurging Machine Learning technique for learning on decentralized data.
+The core idea is that a training dataset can remain in the hands of its producers (also known as *workers*), which helps improve privacy and ownership while the model is shared between workers.

-In this tutorial, we will give an overview of federated learning, definitions, and implemntation.
+In this tutorial, we will give an overview of federated learning, definitions, and implementation.

+**Summary:** Simple code examples make learning easy.
+Here, we use the MNIST training task to introduce Federated Learning the easy way.

 ## Prerequisites